JudeQuintana/terraform-main/mega_mesh_demo/README.md

 Notes:
   - You can combine steps 3 and 4 with `terraform apply`.
-  - Add blackhole cidrs on any centralized router to create blackhole routes or aggregate routes.
+  - Add blackhole cidrs on any centralized router via the `var.blackhole_cidrs` list to create blackhole routes or aggregate routes.

 Routing and peering validation with AWS Route Analyzer: